Quick Fixes for You

 To learn more, watch this video:

-Try some troubleshooting before resetting by clicking the Fix problems without resetting your PC option > Other Troubleshooters > Incoming Connections.
+Try troubleshooting before resetting by clicking the Fix problems without resetting your PC option > Other Troubleshooters > Incoming Connections.

 - Click the Apple icon in your screen’s top-left corner and click System Preferences.